Phil Mickelson: 2020: PGA Tour season and PGA Tour Champions debut

 In December 2019, Mickelson announced via Twitter that "after turning down opportunities to go to the Middle East for many years" he would play in the 2020 Saudi International tournament on the European Tour and would miss Waste Management Phoenix Open for the first time since 1989.
-However, his decision to visit and play in Saudi Arabia was criticized for getting lured by millions of dollars and ignoring the continuous human rights abuses in the nation.
+However, his decision to visit and play in Saudi Arabia was widely criticized for ignoring the continuous human rights abuses in the nation.
 Mickelson went on to finish the February 2020 event tied for third.

 Mickelson finished 3rd at the 2020 AT&T Pebble Beach Pro-Am and tied for 2nd in the WGC-FedEx St. Jude Invitational.
 Mickelson was the first player over 50 to finish in the top five of a World Golf Championship event.
 He was ultimately eliminated from the FedEx Cup Playoffs following The Northern Trust at TPC Boston in August 2020.
 One week later, Mickelson made his debut on the PGA Tour Champions.
 He won the Charles Schwab Series at Ozarks National in his first tournament after becoming eligible for PGA Tour Champions on his 50th birthday on June 16, 2020.
 He was the 20th player to win their debut tournament on tour.
 Mickelson's 191 stroke total tied the PGA Tour Champions all-time record for a three-day event.

 In October 2020, Mickelson won the Dominion Energy Charity Classic in Virginia.
 It was his second win in as many starts on the PGA Tour Champions.